Comic Girls

 Comic Girls (こみっくがーるず, Komikku Gāruzu) is a Japanese four-panel manga series written and illustrated by Kaori Hanzawa.
 It made its first appearance in Houbunsha's Manga Time Kirara Max magazine with the May 2014 issue.
-An anime television series adaptation by Nexus aired in Japan between April and June 2018.
+An anime television series adaptation produced by Nexus aired in Japan between April and June 2018.

 Plot

 Kaoruko Moeta, a yonkoma manga artist who goes by the pen name "Kaos", is a freshman in high school.
 After her manga ranks at the bottom of a reader survey, her editor recommends that she enter a special dormitory for manga artists.
 Kaoruko's roommates are shōjo manga artist Koyume Koizuka, teen romance manga artist Ruki Irokawa, and shōnen manga artist Tsubasa Katsuki.
 The girls support each other as they work to create their best manga series.